 The overarching parish safety policy and its key components can be accessed here.

-The Safe Ministry Policy of the Diocese of Newcastle is guided by NSW Legislation, the General Synod Safe Ministry to Children Canon, the Diocesan Council Ordinance and the Professional Standards Ordinance.
+The Safe Ministry Policy of the Diocese of Newcastle is guided by NSW Legislation, the General Synod Safe Ministry to Children Canon, and the General Synod Safe Ministry Guidance, the Diocesan Council Ordinance and the Professional Standards Ordinance.